Ph.D. Frequently Asked Questions

 How do students from different cohorts have the opportunity to get acquainted?

-To facilitate interactions among students from different cohorts, several key program mechanisms are in place.
-Firstly, the new student welcoming event, attended by both faculty and Ph.D. students, helps to initiate connections.
+To facilitate interactions among students from different cohorts, several program mechanisms are in place.
+First, the new student welcoming event, attended by both faculty and Ph.D. students, helps to initiate connections.
 The Ph.D.
-Seminar, attended by all first and second-year students, as well as students from other years, further promotes cross-cohort engagement.
-Additionally, elective courses bring together students from various cohorts, offer another way for interaction.
-Graduate Assistantships offer opportunities for collaboration across different class years.
-Moreover, the Ph.D.
-Social Work Student Association (PSSWA) organizes meetings and social events, providing networking and interaction opportunities for students.
+Seminar, attended by all first and second-year students, invites students from earlier cohorts to speak about their progress through the program.
+Additionally, elective courses bring together students from various cohorts, as well as from across the university.
+Graduate Assistantships also can offer opportunities for collaboration across different class years, as can serving together as Student Representatives on the Ph.D.
+Program Committee.